Raff-dev/docx2md/README.md

 Upon executing `git commit`, the pre-commit hook:

 1. Identifies DOCX files that are staged for commit.
-2. Converts each DOCX file to a Markdown file.
+2. Converts each DOCX file to a Markdown file using html formatting.
 3. Adds the Markdown files to the commit automatically.

 ---